Brain Scan Mental Health: Insights Into Cognitive Wellbeing

 The Relationship Between Brain Structure and Mental Health

-Understanding how the architecture of our mind relates to psychological well-being can greatly enhance therapeutic approaches.
+Understanding how the architecture of our mind relates to can greatly enhance therapeutic approaches.

 The structure of the brain is intimately connected to mental health and provides invaluable insight into how our cognitive processes function.